-The Chairmen are, therefore, requested to

-- Design curricula of Odd and even semesters for the A.Y 2023-24 both for U.G and P.G courses in tune with the stated vision, mission of the institution, RAF of NAAC, NEP-2020 and NIRF. - Conduct meeting with employers, parents, alumni, shall take feedback on the existing curricula andinvite suggestions and changes to be made. - Invite the University nominee, subject experts, industrial nominees, student nominees, parents well in advance along with the date, venue, agenda, etc. A soft copy shall be communicated well in advance to the members to have an idea on the matters. - Facilitate much room for intense deliberation on the design of the curricula, evaluation system, research component, enhancing learning experiences, resource utilization by staff ad students, etc., - Each Department shall approve and recommend additional credits for additional modules, training programmes, N.S.S, N.C.C, participation in cultural programs, sports and games, environmental programs, blood donations camps, etc.
+- 1. The Chairmen shall send the curricula designed for AY 2023-24 to the Industrialists, Alumni, parents and senior subject experts and get feed back and input on the quality of the syllabi, extra-curricular activities, student-centric activities by 6 April 2024. - 2.
+The Chairmen are, therefore, requested to - Design curricula of Odd and even semesters for the A.Y 2024-25 both for U.G (I to VIII semesters) and P.G(I to IV Semesters) courses in tune with the stated vision, mission of the institution, RAF of NAAC, NEP-2020 and NIRF. - It is mandatory to change the syllabus every year for a maximum of 20%. - Conduct meeting with employers, parents, alumni, shall take feedback on the existing curricula and invite suggestions and changes to be made. - Invite the University nominee, subject experts, industrial nominees, student nominees, parents well in advance along with the date, venue, agenda, etc. A soft copy shall be communicated well in advance to the members to have an idea on the matters.

-- All meetings shall be offline.
-Online attendance of members faculty will be permitted only in exceptional cases. - The Chairmen shall submit minutes of the meeting in the prescribed format only (Annexure II) in triplicate (hard copies) to the Academic cell for onward submission to the IQAC, Examination cell and library within three days from the completion of BOS meeting and besides hosting the soft copy in the college website within the period stipulated. - Each Chairman of BOS, shall get the rough draft of the curricula verified and approved by the Principal, Academic Cell and IQAC before the actual BOS meetings to ensure uniformity and commensurate with the stated vision and mission of the college among the departments. - The Academic Cell coordinator shall be the Chief Coordinator for the BOS meeting activity and IQAC coordinator will be the additional coordinator. - The Academic Coordinator and IQAC coordinator conducted a meeting with the Chairmen, BOS on 28 August 2023 and explain the structure of curricula, uniformity other modalities. - The Controller of Examinations of the institution shall fund the BOS meetings from the available funds on the condition of reimbursement after receiving autonomous funds from UGC.
+- The Subject experts should be preferably a Doctorate with more than 10 years of teaching experience.
+He should have experience in designing industry related, market and job oriented curriculum. - Facilitate much room for intense deliberation on the design of the curricula, evaluation system, research component, enhancing learning experiences, resource utilization by staff and students, etc., - Each Department shall approve and recommend additional credits for additional modules, training programmes, N.S.S, N.C.C, participation in cultural programs, sports and games, environmental programs, blood donations camps, etc. - All meetings shall be offline.
+Online attendance of members faculty will be permitted only in exceptional cases. - The Chairmen shall submit minutes of the meeting in the prescribed format only (Annexure II) in triplicate (hard copies) to the Academic cell for onward submission to the IQAC, Examination cell and library within three days from the completion of BOS meeting and besides hosting the soft copy in the college website within the period stipulated. - Each Chairman of BOS, shall get the rough draft of the curricula verified and approved by the Principal, Academic Cell and IQAC before the actual BOS meetings to ensure uniformity and commensurate with the stated vision and mission of the college among the departments. - The Academic Cell coordinator shall be the Chief Coordinator for the BOS meeting activity and IQAC coordinator will be the additional coordinator. - The Academic Coordinator and IQAC coordinators will conduct a meeting with the Chairmen, BOS on 25 April 2024 and explain the structure of curricula, uniformity other modalities. - The Controller of Examinations of the institution shall fund the BOS meetings from the available funds on the condition of reimbursement after receiving autonomous funds from UGC.
 Initially, he shall pay Rs.
-5,000/- uniformly as an advance to each Chairman towards each course (If BOS meetings for multiple courses are held under one Chairmanship, he/ she shall be given advance amount equivalent to the number of courses x Rs.500/-) - The Chairman of each BOS shall apply to the principal for advance amount for meeting the BOS meetings with head-wise expenditure in the prescribed format (Annexure-III).
+5,000/- uniformly as an advance to each Chairman towards each course (If BOS meetings for multiple courses are held under one Chairmanship, he/ she shall be given advance amount equivalent to the number of courses x Rs.5000/-) - The Chairman of each BOS shall apply to the principal for advance amount for meeting the BOS meetings with head-wise expenditure in the prescribed format (Annexure-III).